 After studying Art and Sciences at Bishop's Stortford College, I moved to Italy immediately after school and started working in a series of interesting jobs that I somehow managed to obtain in Rome.
 First of all with the Daily American newspaper that broadcast a radio news programme on Sunday mornings.
 It was exciting because I had the entire radio station to myself on Sundays.
 In those days the news were printed on a teletype machine.
 I used to watch it roll along with news, and I cut from the roll of paper the articles (in my opinion) worthy of note.
 Then I read a main news bulletin with my chosen articles.

 Then it was the turn of the dubber.
-I had discovered that there was a discrete market for dubbing in English and I had the privilege to meet John Gayford, a true master of dubbing, and also patient with his student.
+I had discovered that there was a discrete market for dubbing in English in those years and I had the privilege to meet John Gayford, a true master of dubbing, and someone that was also very patient with a beginner like me.

 The most interesting thing for me at SPQR was that Colizzi had put together a television crew using his talented editors, cinematographers and film production crew.
 Among other things he had invented the franchise Bud Spencer / Terence Hill which was very successful.

-Unfortunately, on a tranquil day in Rome Colizzi was hit by a stroke that immediately took his life.
+Unfortunately, on a hot August day in Rome Colizzi suffered a massive stroke that immediately took his life.
 Then the subsequent battles for his heritage put an end to the activity of the station.
 Every now and then, when I am in Rome, I pass in front of the SPQR headquarters on Via Trionfale, and I feel sad for that concentrate of positive energy destroyed by Collizzi's death.

 During this period, Antonio Balsamo, a successful entrepreneur in the growing post production sector, often went to SPQR to talk to the station staff, and usually said hello to me too.
 He was a television service provider.
 He must have been surprised by the quality of a program I regularly did with astrologer Anna Maria Semprini, because he asked me if I would have liked to work for him in his new and growing post production company SBP.